kamsz/cassandra-cluster-sync/README.md

 Sync data between two Cassandra clusters.

-This container will grab all keyspaces (except for system keyspaces) from source cluster and transfer the data to the target cluster.
+This container will grab all keyspaces (except for system keyspaces) from source cluster and transfer the schema and data to the target cluster.

 It is based on https://github.com/masumsoft/cassandra-exporter.